WordPress Review 2026: Is This Popular Platform the Best for Small Businesses?

 Using WordPress page editing tools for All About Cookies test website

-As far as business website creation goes, there are better website builders with proprietary ecommerce features like Shopify.
+As far as business website creation goes, there are better website builders with proprietary ecommerce features and robust AI tools, such as Hostinger, Wix, and IONOS.
 But WordPress is still a solid choice if you want to blog or create a beautiful portfolio site.

 WordPress prices and subscriptions

-WordPress has reasonably priced tiers for personal and business use ranging from Free-$45/mo (billed annually).
-(WordPress also offers an Enterprise plan that starts at $25,000/mo, but you need to contact a sales rep for plan specifics.)
+WordPress has reasonably priced tiers for personal and business use, ranging from $4.00-$45.00/mo.
+(WordPress also offers an Enterprise plan that starts at $25,000.00/yr, but you need to contact a sales rep for plan specifics.)

 The free plan is a usable and low-cost option for creating blogs or starting a WordPress website.
 If you want more storage, you can upgrade to the Personal plan, which is still very affordable.
 Premium gets you a little bit more, but the Business and Commerce plans are necessary for entrepreneurs wishing to establish solid businesses.